micmejia/bible-dump/NKJV/Amos/Amos 5.md

 "Did you offer Me sacrifices and offerings In the wilderness forty years, O house of Israel?

 ###### 26
-You also carried [^e]Sikkuth[^f] your king And Chiun, your idols, The star of your gods, Which you made for yourselves.
+You also carried Sikkuth your king And Chiun, your idols, The star of your gods, Which you made for yourselves.

 ###### 27
 Therefore I will send you into captivity beyond Damascus," Says the Lord, whose name _is_ the God of hosts.